Accreditation and Memberships

 - The Bachelor of Science Degree in the Department of Chemistry at the University of Puget Sound is approved by the American Chemical Society

-- The School of Education at the University of Puget Sound meets the standards of the Washington State Professional Educator Standards Board (PESB).
-Programs leading to professional certification of teachers and counselors are approved by the PESB.
+- The School of Education at the University of Puget Sound meets the standards of the Washington State Professional Educator Standards Board (PESB) for professional certification of teachers and school counselors.

 - The School of Music at the University of Puget Sound is an accredited institutional member of the National Association of Schools of Music, the accrediting agency designated by the United States Department of Education as the agency responsible for the accreditation of music curricula in higher education.
 In the field of teacher education, the NASM cooperates with the National Council for Accreditation of Teacher Education.
 The NASM is also a constituent member of the American Council of Education.
 Baccalaureate programs accredited are the professional degrees in performance, music education, music with elective studies in business, and the Bachelor of Arts degree with a major in music.